Press Statement by the organisations Mare Liberum, MISSION LIFELINE and RESQSHIP

 These changes show an unnerving similarity to the developments of the Netherlands against civil sea-rescue ships flying the Dutch flag.
 There too, the operation of smaller crafts and leisure yachts was impeded, leading to later changes of law, which made it impossible to operate bigger ships, registered as cargo ships.
 Thus, the sea-rescue organisations Sea-Watch and Sea-Eye declare unequivocally that they stand with the affected organisations.

 "Since the repeal of the Corona restrictions in Greece, we have been ready to start our operations again, yet are impeded to do so by the German state.
 The relevant authorities informed us that the new restrictions will be applied towards the Mare Liberum.
 The simple aim of this new law is to obstruct our operations.
 Apparently, the minister of transport, Andreas Scheuer prefers to see refugees drown, instead of them safely reaching European shores.
-This change of law has to be repealed immediately"Hanno Bruchmann, board member of the charity Mare Liberum
+This change of law has to be repealed immediately"Hanno Bruchmann, board member of Mare Liberum.

 "Under the radar of the public, the CSU-led ministries secretly try every trick in the book to make us stumble.
 It is as perfidious as cowardly.
 Sea rescue is an obligation.
 Those who impede it, have left humanitarian values behind them.
 We will not be put off by this.
 We'll be off to the sea again."Axel Steier, executive board of MISSION LIFELINE

 "These new regulations are not only unlawful and obviously disproportionate.
 By enacting them, the BMVI has reached a new moral low point, as they try to obstruct humanitarian work with erroneous arguments.
 This is done in spite of the fact that these very civil organisations are the ones providing more safety at sea and are the ones taking care of the adherence to maritime and international law for the protection of human lives."Stefen Seyfert from the charity RESQSHIP